10 Cool-Season Flowers That Love Mild Winters

 - Plant bachelor button seeds directly in the garden.
 Cover lightly with soil.

-Looking for more ideas?
-Other cool-season flowers that love mild winters include:
+Other cool-season flowers that love mild winters:

 Did I forget any of your favorite cool-season flowers that love mild winters?
 Let me know in the comments what your favorites are.
+If you’re looking for a tall, elegant flower to add to your cool-season garden, don’t miss how to grow campanula (canterbury bells).

 10 Flowers that Love Hot Summers shares my favorite heat-loving plants that grow well in hot Arizona summers.